Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 But, what steps should you take to create an effective feedback loop like Amazon’s?

-To start, make sure you plan for a feedback system before you begin integrating AI into your product.
+To start, make sure you plan for a feedback system before you begin developing your AI app.

 Make sure you collect feedback from various sources, such as: